layerzerolabs/aqua-api/README.md

 $ npm install
 ```

+Edit client-settings.js with your web address and port

 ## test

 ```
 $ npm test
 ```
-This will use the database config from dbconf.js
+Tests use the database config from dbconf.js